tarwn/lessthandot-hugo/blogs/content/posts/2013-01-29-define-microsoft-business-intelligence-for.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-215.png?mtime=1359498894"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-215.png?mtime=1359498894" width="150" height="165" align="left" /></a>
 </div>

 What is Microsoft Business Intelligence?
 I'm not asked this question very often because it's typically an assumption.
 As we know, assumptions can lead to misguidance or misrepresentation of a topic.
-This topic has been defined in so many different ways; I ask it in almost every interview I perform that has the word, “Data” in it.
+This topic has been defined in so many different ways; I ask it in almost every interview I perform that has the word, "Data" in it.
 The reasoning for asking that question isn't directly to say a person is wrong or right but to see the range they've taken on in knowing all the factors that lead to end solutions in data.